Trending Topics

 Grant funding has become an essential resource for law enforcement agencies working to equip officers and keep pace with evolving operational and safety demands.
 While funding opportunities exist at the federal, state and private levels, identifying the right programs – and understanding how to compete for them – can be a challenge.
-This webinar will help you move beyond uncertainty and take a more strategic approach to securing grants that support officer safety and operational readiness.
+This webinar helps you move beyond uncertainty and take a more strategic approach to securing grants that support officer safety and operational readiness.

 Today’s officers encounter a broad range of risks, from tactical operations and crowd management to disaster response and rescue missions.
 In these environments, protective helmets play a critical role in reducing injury risk while preserving mobility and situational awareness.
 Team Wendy helmets, including the Team Wendy RIFLETECH, address ballistic and blunt impact threats while integrating with communications and other operational gear, making them well suited for grant-funded safety initiatives.

-By joining this webinar, you’ll learn:
+By viewing this webinar, you’ll learn:

-• Where to look for grant opportunities, how to evaluate program fit and what a typical grant timeline looks like – from notice of funding to award.
+- Where to look for grant opportunities, how to evaluate program fit and what a typical grant timeline looks like – from notice of funding to award.

-• Key elements of a competitive grant application, including defining operational need, building a clear project narrative and justifying equipment budgets for officer safety solutions.
+- Key elements of a competitive grant application, including defining operational need, building a clear project narrative and justifying equipment budgets for officer safety solutions.

-• Common requirements, stakeholder considerations and registrations that agencies often overlook when preparing and submitting grant applications.
+- Common requirements, stakeholder considerations and registrations that agencies often overlook when preparing and submitting grant applications.

-Join this webinar to gain practical insight into law enforcement grants and learn how to position critical safety equipment purchases for funding success.
+View this webinar to gain practical insight into law enforcement grants and learn how to position critical safety equipment purchases for funding success.

 MEET THE SPEAKER: